-Sister Aurelia was assigned to the Bolivia Peru Region in July 1968.
-For the first six months after her arrival in the region, she was engaged in pastoral work and summer school for kids in Cobija, Bolivia.
-Then she was sent to Lima, Peru and was involved in teaching English and Spanish on a part time basis from 1968 – 1970.
+Sister Aurelia, entered Maryknoll on September 24th, 1966 from the St. Therese parish in Albuquerque, New Mexico.
+She made her First Profession of Vows on July 27th, 1969 and her Final Vows on March 11th, 1979, both in Peru.
+Sister Aurelia was assigned to the Bolivia-Peru Region in July 1968.
+For the first six months after her arrival in the region, she was engaged in pastoral work and summer school for the children in Cobija, Bolivia.
+After that, she was sent to Lima, Peru where she was involved in teaching English and Spanish on a part-time basis from 1968 – 1970.

 Seeing a need for agricultural education in Peru, Sister Aurelia returned to the United States and enrolled in New Mexico State University, in Las Cruces, NM.
 She received a B.S. in Agriculture Sciences in 1974 and completed an M.S. in Agronomy in December 1975.